zhyuhan/prisma-string-datetime/README.md

 ## Running the reproduction

 1. Starting the database with `docker-compose up`.
+2. Apply the schema with `npx prisma migrate dev`
-2. Seed the database with `npx prisma db seed`.
+3. Seed the database with `npx prisma db seed`.
-3. An error should be thrown.
+4. An error should be thrown.

 ## The seed data